 Extended warranties from manufacturers and third-party companies start at about $1,000 for a two-year protection plan and go up to $3,000 for a five-year plan.
 (The higher cost of the longer warranty is due in part to the greater likelihood of repairs in the fourth and fifth year of a plan, because the vehicle is older.)

-You generally pay the premium on a monthly basis.
-A payment of $40 to $65 a month is typical.
+You generally pay the premium on a monthly basis, and a payment of $40 to $65 a month is typical.
 Ultimately, the cost of your extended warranty will depend on a number of factors.

 How We Found the Best Extended Car Warranties